ct5000/belief_revision/README.md

 ### Valid inputs
 For a proposition to be valid it must consists of propositions/atomic sentences connected by operators: (and, or, not, implies, equal).
 If it is not one of the operators it is considered as an atomic sentence.
 It is not allowed to have two operators in a row, except when it is not just after one of the other operators.
 Two atomic sentences should be sorounded by parenteses.

+For the rank it is only allowed to input integers.